Unleash/unleash/website/docs/sdks/android-proxy.md

     .build()
 ```

-# Step 4: Configure the Client
+### Step 4: Configure the Client

+To create a client, use the `UnleashConfig.newBuilder` method.
+When building a configuration, you'll need to provide it with:
+- `proxyUrl`: the URL your proxy is available at
+- `clientSecret`: the [proxy secret](/sdks/unleash-proxy#configuration-variables) you wish to use
-Configuring the client includes adding the URL for your proxy host, your proxy secret and deciding how you want to load the toggle status.
+- `pollMode`: how you want to load the toggle status

 As of v0.1 the SDK supports an automatic polling with an adjustable poll period or loading the state from disk.
 Most users will probably use the polling client, but it's nice to know that you can instantiate your client without actually needing Internet if you choose loading from File

-# Step 4a: Configure client polling proxy
+#### Step 4a: Configure client polling proxy

 Configuring a client with a 60 seconds poll interval